MassTransit/MassTransit/docs/articles/outbox.md

 ---
-title: "In-Memory Outbox, Take out the Trash"
+title: "In-Memory Outbox"
-date: 2020-02-08
-author: "Chris"
-tag:
-  - Patterns
-  - Outbox
-  - 2PC
 ---

+# In-Memory Outbox, Take out the Trash

 This post details the _In-Memory Outbox_, including what it does, how to configure it, and how it ensures eventual consistency in the presence of database or message transport failures.